jarturomora/statistics-with-r-book/README.md

 * **section2_8.r -** This file contains the code corresponding to Section 2.8 QQ Plots and Test for Normality.
 I added some extra code to ilustrate different skewness.
 * **section2_9.r -** This file contains the code corresponding to Section 2.9 Scatterplots, Covariance, and Correlation.
 * **section2_10.r - ** This file contains the code corresponding to Section 2.10 Contigency Tables.
 This code uses the table() and CorssTable() functions.

+### Section 3: Fundations For Your Research

+* **section3_1.r - ** This file contains the code corresponding to Section 3.1 Randomness and Sampling Strategies.
+This is a very simple code that just plot a barchart, however the rationale about sampling in this section is quite interesting; I urge you to compliment this section by reading this essay about [Sampling Strategies](http://dissertation.laerd.com/sampling-strategy.php).

 ### Some Extra Code from Philosophical Sessions Between [El Viejo](https://github.com/elviejo79) and me